 Graduate Prerequisites: COM JO 721.

-Required.
-Students acquire techniques of newswriting and reporting by covering a full range of news stories in a laboratory situation.
-Stress on deadline pressure, writing, and reporting.
-Includes weekly seminar on journalism principles as illustrated by current events and controversies.
+Students learn newswriting and reporting by covering a full range of news stories in a newsroom environment.
+This foundation course emphasizes stress on deadline pressure, writing, and reporting for all media.
+Includes weekly discussion of journalism principles as illustrated by current events and controversies.
+Four credits, fall semesters.